+Academic dishonesty includes cheating, plagiarism, theft or improper manipulation of laboratory or research data or theft of service.
 Plagiarism is one specific example of academic dishonesty that is often misunderstood by students.
-Plagiarism is defined as "the unauthorized use or close imitation of the language and thoughts of another author and the representation of them as one's own original work."
+Plagiarism occurs when a writer deliberately uses someone else's language, ideas, or other original (not common-knowledge) material without properly acknowledging its source.
 Appropriate paraphrasing and proper referencing are necessary to avoid plagiarism.
 Students will have access to electronic and printed materials that are the "intellectual property" of others.
 The distribution or presentation of these materials, whether or not copyrighted and including both electronic and print formats, without appropriate citation will be considered plagiarism.

 Falsification of any Program documents (Typhon, preceptor evaluations, site evaluations, case studies, etc.) is a violation of academic dishonesty and professionalism of a physician assistant student.

 In order to ensure the academic honesty and integrity of all students while class is in session, the Program faculty and staff reserve the right to monitor classroom activity including examinations.
 Cameras located in the back of the classroom are able to capture any suspicious or inappropriate activity.
-Additionally, a software program called SoftLINK is present on all classroom computers.
-This software will allow faculty to restrict or permit specific computer programs and web sites at any given time.
-Note: Monitoring technology (SoftLINK/cameras) will NOT be in use outside of class time.
+Additionally, ExamSoft, the Program's testing system will restrict access to all computer programs, files and web sites during exams.

+NOTE: Monitoring cameras are NOT in use outside of class time.

-In order to deter plagiarism and ensure appropriate use of resources in student research and learning, Marietta College subscribes to a plagiarism prevention service, www.turnitin.com.
+In order to deter plagiarism and ensure the appropriate use of resources in student research and learning, Marietta College subscribes to a plagiarism prevention service, www.turnitin.com.
 Faculty may request that students submit their written work to the service to ensure that others' ideas are cited appropriately.